dipu-bd/Lab-Exam/README.md

 Server application will listen to all clients and download and store submitted solutions into separate folders in the server PC.

+### Setup Client PC
+1. Install the latest JDK and GCC.
+2. Run LabExamClient as Administrator and click settings.
+3. Setup compilers default folder.
+4. Click Disable Keys.
+If it does not work run block.reg to block Windows and Alt keys.
+5. Delete old files and folders from document folder.
+6. Now Restart the computer and run LabExamClient.

 ### Developer
 [Sudipto Chandra Dipu](https://github.com/dipu-bd)
 <dipu.sudipta@gmail.com>